-Multi data source optimization (MULTI\ DATASRC\OPT=)
+Multiple data source optimization (MULTI\DATASRC\OPT=)

 when processing a join between two tables, specifies whether an IN clause should be created to optimize the join.
 Valid values are NONE and IN\CLAUSE.
-IN\CLAUSE specifies that an IN clause containing the values read from a smaller table will be used to retrieve the matching values in a larger table based on a key column designated in an equi-join.
+IN\CLAUSE specifies that an IN clause containing the values read from a smaller table are used to retrieve the matching values in a larger table based on a key column designated in an equijoin.